 Other Uses of Blockchain

 Apart from developing cryptocurrencies, this capability proves effective in facilitating smart contracts, banking, or logistical networks, and many more.
-This technology can also be used efficiently to deal with privacy-sensitive data, especially in the government sector, such as voting records or medical information of individuals.
+This technology can also be used efficiently to deal with privacy-sensitive data, especially in the government sector, such as voting records or the medical information of individuals.

 Mapping the Blockchain Ecosystem